 In Revelation 22:18-19, the apostle John warns against adding to or taking away from the words that he just wrote.
 Brunn notes that some have referred to these verses in support of a more literal translation of Scripture.
 Brunn skillfully explains how this verse shouldn’t be used to argue that the best translation of a verse is the one with the same number of words as the source.
 I fully agree that we shouldn’t be evaluating translations based on word counts.
 Yet Brunn doesn’t explore any positive implications of this verse for translation (p.
 80-82).

 Like Fee and Strauss, Brunn believes that all translations have value.
 The various English Bibles represent a sacred trust to believers (p.
 192-93).
-Brunn suggests that it is unwise and unhelpful to focus on differences in translation; instead, we should use all translations, recognizing that none are perfect and each has something to offer the discerning reader (p.
+Brunn suggests that it is unwise and unhelpful to focus on differences in translation.
+Instead, we should use all translations, recognizing that none are perfect and each has something to offer the discerning reader (p.
 188-91).

 As the concept of accuracy becomes broader and broader, the door is opened for more and more approaches to translating the English Bible, each “accurate” and “valuable” in their own way.